...

 globalExtAuth:

-extensionService: <namespace in which heimdall is installed>/<name of the extention service>
+extensionService: <namespace in which heimdall is installed>/<name of the extension service>

 failOpen: false